KennethFam/My-Learning-Journey/Linux/Linux.md

 - You may have heard of `egrep` or `fgrep`, these are deprecated `grep` calls and have since been replaced by `grep -E` and `grep -F`.
 Read the `grep` manpage to learn more.

+#### regex (Regular Expressions)
+- Regular expressions are a powerful tool to do pattern based selection.
+It uses special notations similar to those we've encountered already such as the `*` wildcard.

+- We'll go through a couple of the most common regular expressions, these are almost universal with any programming language.
+We'll use this phrase as our test string:
+    ```
+    sally sells seashells
+    by the seashore
+    ```

+- Beginning of a line with `^`:
+    ```
+    ^by
+    ```
+    would match the line
+    ```
+    by the seashore
+    ```

+- End of a line with `$`
+    ```
+    seashore$
+    ```
+    would match the line
+    ```
+    by the seashore
+    ```

+- Matching any single character with `.`
+    ```
+    b.
+    ```
+    would match
+    ```
+    by
+    ```

+- Bracket notation with `[]`
+    - This can be a little tricky, brackets allow us to specify characters found within the bracket.
+        ```
+        d[iou]g
+        ```
+        would match words like
+        ```
+        dig, dog, dug
+        ```
+    - The previous anchor tag `^` when used in a bracket means anything except the characters within the bracket.
+        ```
+        d[^i]g
+        ```
+        would match words like
+        ```
+        dog, dug
+        ```
+        but not
+        ```
+        dig
+        ```
+    - Brackets can also use ranges to increase the amount of characters you want to use.
+        ```
+        d[a-c]g
+        ```
+        will match patterns like
+        ```
+        dag, dbg, and dcg
+        ```
+    - Be careful though as brackets are case sensitive:
+        ```
+        d[A-C]g
+        ```
+        will match
+        ```
+        dAg, dBg and dCg
+        ```
+        but not
+        ```
+        dag, dbg and dcg
+        ```

+#### Text Editors
+- [Vim](http://www.vim.org/) and [emacs](https://www.gnu.org/software/emacs/) are popular text editors that are installed by default on most Linux distributions and they both have their pros and cons.
+If you want to get around your system like a ninja, you'll need to pick up one of these text editors to use.
+They are essentially coding, word document processing and basically all in one editors.

+##### Vim (Vi Improved)
+- Vim stands for vi (Improved) just like its name it stands for an improved version of the vi text editor command.
+It's super lightweight, opening and editing a file with vim is quick and easy.
+It's also almost always available, if you booted up a random Linux distribution, chances are vim is installed by default.
+To fire up vim just type:
+    ```bash
+    vim
+    ```

+###### Basic Vim Commands
+- To open a file, do:
+    ```
+    vim filename
+    ```

+- To use a command while a file is opened, make sure you're not in insert mode by clicking `esc`.

+###### Vim Search Patterns
+- To search for an expression just type the `/` key and then your search result while you are in a vim session.
+Once you hit enter, you can press `n` to go forward or `N` to go backward in your search results.
+    ```
+    My pretty file is very pretty.

+    /pretty

+    will find the pretty words in the text file.
+    ```

+- The `?` search command will search the text file backwards, so in the previous example, the last pretty would come up first.
+    ```
+    My pretty file is very pretty.

+    ?pretty

+    will find the pretty words in the text file.
+    ```

+- To exit the search command, type `/` or `?` before pressing `enter`.

+###### Vim Navigation
+- Now you may notice, the mouse is nowhere is use here.
+To navigate a text document in vim, use the following keys:
+    - `h` or the left arrow - will move you left one character
+    - `k` or the up arrow - will move you up one line
+    - `j` or the down arrow - will move you down one line
+    - `l` or the right arrow - will move you right one character

+###### Vim Appending Text
+- Now you may have noticed if you tried to type something you wouldn't be able to.
+That's because you are in command mode.
+This can get pretty confusing especially if you just want to open a file and enter text.
+The command mode is used for when you enter commands like h,j,k.l etc. To insert text you'll need to enter insert mode first.
+    - `i` - insert text before the cursor
+    - `O` - insert text on the previous line
+    - `o` - insert text on the next line
+    - `a` - append text after the cursor
+    - `A` - append text at the end of the line

+###### Vim Editing
+- Now that we have a couple of lines written, let's edit it a bit more and remove some cruft.
+    - `x` - used to cut the selected text also used for deleting characters
+    - `dd` - used to delete the current line
+    - `y` - yank or copy whatever is selected
+    - `yy` - yank or copy the current line
+    - `p` - paste the copied text before the cursor

+###### Vim Saving and Exiting
+- Now that you've done your editing it's time to actually save and quit out of vim:
+    - `:w` - writes or saves the file
+    - `:q` - quit out of vim
+    - `:wq` - write and then quit
+    - `:q!` - quit out of vim without saving the file
+    - `ZZ` - equivalent of :wq, but one character faster
+    - `u` - undo your last action
+    - `Ctrl`+`r` - redo your last action

+- You may not think `ZZ` is necessary, but you'll eventually see that your fingers may tend to lean towards this rather than `:wq`.

+##### Emacs
+- Emacs is for users who want an extremely powerful text editor, which may be an understatement because you essentially live in emacs.
+You can do all your code editing, file manipulation, etc. all within emacs.
+It's a bit slower to load up and the learning curve is a bit steeper than vim, but if you want a powerful editor that is extremely extensible, this is the one for you.
+When I say extensible, I literally mean you can write up scripts for emacs that extend its functionality.

+- To start emacs just use:
+    ```
+    emacs
+    ```
+    - You should be greeted with the default welcome buffer.
+Buffers in emacs is what your text resides in.
+So if you open up a file, a buffer is used to store that file's content.
+You can have multiple buffers open at the same time and you can easily switch between buffers.

+###### Emacs Manipulate Files
+- In a lot (if not all) of Emacs documentation, you will see the syntax C-[letter].
+This just means hit the `Ctrl`-letter, but for shorthand purposes, we'll call `Ctrl` with `C`.
+If you see syntax such as `M`-[letter], that means use the `Meta` key, most commonly the `Alt` key.

+- Saving files
+    ```
+    C-x C-s - Save a file
+    C-x C-w - Save file as
+    C-x s - Save all
+    ```

+- Opening a file
+    ```
+    C-x C-f
+    ```
+    - This will prompt you to type a filename to open.
+If you do not have a file that already exists, it will create a new file.
+You can load up a directory as well.

+###### Emacs Buffer Navigation
+- To move around buffers (or files you're visiting) use the following commands:
+    - Switch buffers:
+        ```
+        C-x b - switch buffer
+        C-x right arrow - right-cycle through buffer
+        C-x left arrow - left-cycle through buffer
+        ```
+    - Close the buffer:
+        ```
+        C-x k
+        ```
+    - Split the current buffer:
+        ```
+        C-x 2
+        ```
+        - This allows you see multiple buffers on one screen.
+To move between these buffers use: `C-x o`.
+    - Set a single buffer as the current screen:
+        ```
+        C-x 1
+        ```

+###### Emacs Editing
+- Text navigation:
+    ```
+    C-up arrow : move up one paragraph
+    C-down arrow: move down one paragraph
+    C-left arrow: move one word left
+    C-right arrow: move one word right
+    M-> : move to the end of the buffer
+    ```
+    - With text navigation, your regular text buttons work as they should, home, end, page up, page down and the arrow keys, etc.

+- Cutting and Pasting
+    - To cut (kill) or paste (yank) in Emacs you'll need to be able to select text first.
+To select text, move your cursor to where you want to cut or paste and hit:
+        ```
+        C-space key
+        ```
+        then you can use the navigation keys to select the text you want.
+Now you can do the cut and paste like so:
+        ```
+        C-w : cut
+        C-y : yank
+        ```

+###### Emacs Exiting and Help
+- To close out of emacs:
+    ```
+    C-x C-c
+    ```
+    - If you have any open buffers, it will ask you to save it before closing out of emacs.

+- If you're confused or need help:
+    ```
+    C-h C-h : help menu
+    ```

+- Undo:
+    ```
+    C-x u
+    ```
+    - As you can see Emacs has more moving parts, so the learning curve is a little steeper.
+In exchange though, you get a very powerful text editor.

 ## Source(s)
 - [Linux Journey](https://linuxjourney.com/)